 Benefits of Keto diet:

 - Keto diet increases metabolism and hence helps in rapid weight-loss.

 - This is especially helpful in treating epilepsy as it research has shown this diet helps in reducing seizures.

 - It helps in treating many mental diseases like Alzheimer’s & Parkinson’s disease etc.

-- It’s helpful in controlling insulin level and helpful in type II diabetes.
+- It’s helpful in controlling insulin levels and helpful in type II diabetes.

-- Keto diet should be done for a brief term and not for long run as it might lose muscles and can cause harm than good.
+- Keto diet is ideal for a brief duration and not for the long run.
+Else you might lose muscles instead of weight.

 - A ketogenic diet is great but not for everyone.